 Thank you for choosing to submit your paper to The Garage Journal.
 Please follow the guidelines below in order to prepare your manuscript for submission.
 Manuscripts not conforming to these guidelines may be returned.

-In the future, manuscripts will be submitted only through The Garage Journal’s online submission system (currently under construction).
+Manuscripts must be submitted through The Garage Journal’s online submission system.
 To upload your manuscript, you will need to create a personal account (or, if you already have one, log into it) and then follow the instructions.
-While the submission system is being created, we kindly ask you to send your contributions directly to the editors using this e-mail address: GJ@garagemca.org.
+If you encounter any problems with the online submission system, please contact the editors using this e-mail address: GJ@garagemca.org.

 The Garage Journal: Studies in Art, Museums & Culture (The Garage Journal, GJ) is an independent interdisciplinary platform that advances critical discussions about contemporary art, culture, and museum practice in the Russian and global contexts.
 It publishes empirical, theoretical, and speculative research in a variety of genres, celebrating innovative ways of presentation.
 Fully peer-reviewed and available in open access, it provides a source book of ideas for an international audience.